mmeewis/TL15/exercise4/README.md

 ## Fill the form and save a draft

-Use the from preparated in [Exercise 2](exercise2/README.md) and fill some fields and "Save" the form (do not subit the form)
+Navigate to the AEM Site's "Form"-page [Exercise 2](exercise2/README.md) and fill some fields and "Save" the form (do not submit the form)

 ## Explore the form data